 Simplify the navigation

 eCommerce UX patterns have confirmed enough that the consumers tend to stop by websites that are easy to navigate.
 From your point of view, the efficiency of your website is defined by the revenue it generates.
-A great design will not do you much good if it does not lead to desired sales levels.
+A great design will not do much good if it does not lead to desired sales levels.
 This is where simplified navigation plays a key role.

 - The number of products on offer